natzar/Web-Development/README.md

 Collection of deconstructions and studies about web development and website creation, made from the day to day work done at www.PhpNinja.info

 What is a website?
 What actors take part?
 How websites are developed?
-Our objective is to find the best way of developing websites adapted to user needs and development moment of the project and of the environment.
+Our objective is to find optimals ways to develop something (or parts of something) that work inside a browser, across devices, user-cented always and not forgeting the current development status of the "something".

 ### Browser
-Applications for apps called browsers.
-Run HTML, include and evaluate JS files and include CSS rules
+Browser interprets HTML, include and evaluate JS files and include CSS rules to render it soon.

 - Information exchange SERVER <> CLIENT (handshake)
 - HTML CSS JS TEXT